Munawar Faruqui announces new show, to perform in Kolkata | Entertainment

 The comedian took to Twitter on Saturday evening and shared a link to book tickets for his two-hour comedy act ''Dhandho'', to be held on January 16.
 According to online ticket booking platform BookMyShow, the tickets -- priced at Rs 799 -- were ''filling fast''.

+''We may disagree with someone’s content but using force to impose our opinion on others is unconstitutional,'' the tweet read.

+Actor-producer Pooja Bhatt thanked AIPC President Mathew Antony for ''taking this stand''. ''This is so much bigger than any individual.
+You stood up for the artistic community.
+You stood up for free speech, you stood up for democracy.
+On behalf of all artists who find their voice wavering and hesitant, I thank and applaud you,'' she tweeted.

-In November, Faruqui was under fire after the Bengaluru Police denied permission to his stand-up comedy show in the city amid protest by Hindu right-wing outfits, who alleged that he had hurt the Hindu sentiments in one of his shows.
+Faruqui took to Instagram and thanked the Mumbai Police, along with Bhatt and Antony for their support.
+In November, the 29-year-old comic was under fire after the Bengaluru Police denied permission to his stand-up comedy show in the city amid protest by Hindu right-wing outfits, who alleged that he had hurt the Hindu sentiments in one of his shows.

 ''My name is Munawar Faruqui.
 And that's been my time, you guys were (a) wonderful audience.
 Good bye, I'm done,'' he had tweeted.